Class MultimapSubject

 public final void doesNotContainKey(@Nullable Object key)

-Fails if the multimap contains the given key.
+Checks that the actual multimap does not contain the given key.

 • containsEntry

-Fails if the multimap does not contain the given entry.
+Checks that the actual multimap contains the given entry.

 • doesNotContainEntry

-Fails if the multimap contains the given entry.
+Checks that the actual multimap does not contain the given entry.

 • valuesForKey